The Internet Has Questions About Ellie Kemper's Involvement In A Shady Southern Tradition

-Every few weeks, a celebrity is a called out (or even canceled) for something that the internet deems especially problematic whether they know the full nuance of the situation or not.
-Sometimes, the canceling is wholly deserved (R.Kelly), and other times, it’s a little more complicated than we know (Doja Cat).
+Every few weeks, a celebrity is a called out (or even cancelled) for something that the internet deems especially problematic whether they know the full nuance of the situation or not.
+Sometimes, the cancelling is wholly deserved (R.Kelly), and other times, it’s a little more complicated than we know (Doja Cat).
 The recent firestorm around Ellie Kemper seems to fall into the latter category.

 The Unbreakable Kimmy Schmidt actress has been trending on Twitter for hours due to an unearthed photo of her participating in a questionable Southern tradition as a teenager.
 In the throwback photo, Kemper is being crowned the 1999 Veiled Prophet Queen of Love and Beauty in St. Louis, Missouri.
 Because the event is specific to the St. Louis community (particularly amongst the rich white locals), it wasn’t exactly clear what it means to be a Queen of Love and Beauty or what the Veiled Prophet Ball stands for, but the internet quickly connected it to the Ku Klux Klan.